 The Parameters field defines the action to be taken against the virtual machine prior to the service being stopped.
 In this case the virtual machine is suspended.
 You can stop the virtual machine by changing the parameters to read: "stopUubuntu.vmx".
 Be very generous in your execution time as it may take some time for your virtual machine to be suspended.

 Note: When your virtual machine is started or restarted, it will usually take many minutes until it fully loads.
-The exact time will be dependant on your computer hardware and the size or type of virtual machine being loaded.
+The exact time will be dependent on your computer hardware and the size or type of virtual machine being loaded.

 That's it!
 You're done.
 Click on the OK button.
 Your virtual machine will be installed as a system service and started automatically.